/150

 117 / 150

-DM.
-117. In the following questions you will find sentences, part of which are italicised.
-Compare the italicised part of each sentence with the expressions (a), (b) and (c) given below.
-Choose the expression which is an improvement upon the italicised part.
+117. In the following questions you will find sentences, part of which are italicized.
+Compare the italicized part of each sentence with the expressions (a), (b) and (c) given below.
+Choose the expression which is an improvement upon the italicized part.
 If none of the three expressions improves the sentence, your answer is (d).

 118 / 150

-DN.
-Q No. 118 to 119 In each of the following questions, choose the correctly spelt word.
+Q No. 118 to 120 In each of the following questions, choose the correctly spelt word.

 119 / 150